 \section{Abstract}

 The lifetime of localized surface plasmon plays an important role in many aspects of plasmonics and its applications.
-In small metal nanostructures, the dominant mechanism restricting plasmon lifetime is size-dependent Landau damping.
-We performed quantum-mechanical calculations of Landau damping of a surface plasmon in a metal nanoshell.
-In contrast to the conventional picture based on the electron surface scattering, we found that the damping rate \textit{vanishes} in the limit of thin nanoshell.
-The physical origin of this behavior is the reduced magnitude of bright surface plasmon electric field inside the metal shell.
-We also found that, due to electron scattering on two metal surfaces, the damping rate exhibits pronounced \textit{quantum beats} with changing shell thickness.
+In small metal nanostructures, the dominant mechanism of plasmon decay is size-dependent Landau damping.
+We performed quantum-mechanical calculations of Landau damping for the bright surface plasmon mode in a metal nanoshell with dielectric core.
+In contrast to the conventional model based on the electron surface scattering, we found that the damping rate decreases as the nanoshell thickness is reduced.
+The origin of this behavior is traced to the spatial distribution of plasmon local field in the metal shell.
+We also found that, due to the interference of electron scattering amplitudes from the two nanoshell metal surfaces, the damping rate exhibits pronounced quantum beats with changing shell thickness.